mkdocs/mkdocs/docs/dev-guide/themes.md

 The method for managing translations is up to the developers of a theme.
-However, if a theme developer chooses to use the same mechanisms used by the built-in themes, the sections below outline how to enable and make use of the same scripts utilized by MkDocs.
+However, if a theme developer chooses to use the same mechanisms used by the built-in themes, the sections below outline how to enable and make use of the same commands utilized by MkDocs.

 [localization/translation]: ../user-guide/localizing-your-theme.md
 [Theme Configuration]: #theme-configuration

-### Enabling the Translation/Localization Scripts
+### Enabling the Localization/Translation commands

-MkDocs includes some scripts which are light wrappers around [pybabel's scripts][pybabel].
-To use the scripts on your own theme, add the following to your theme's `setup.py` script:
+MkDocs includes some helper commands which are light wrappers around [pybabel's commands][pybabel].
+To use the commands on your own theme, add the following to your theme's `setup.py` script:

 ```python